IDC Names Securiti a Worldwide Leader in Data PrivacyView

-Prior to India’s Digital Personal Data Protection Bill 2022, the country had proposed data protection laws that were withdrawn, necessitating the need for a robust and modern-day law such as the DPDP Bill that takes inspiration from the EU’s GDPR.
+Before India’s Digital Personal Data Protection Act 2023, the country had proposed data protection laws that were withdrawn, necessitating the need for a robust and modern-day law such as the DPDP Act that takes inspiration from the EU’s GDPR.

-Non-automated processing of personal data, offline processing of personal data, and processing for home or personal use are not covered by the DPDP Bill.
-Additionally, the DPDP Bill will not apply to any personal information about an individual that is included in a record that has been around for at least 100 years.
+Non-automated processing of personal data, offline processing of personal data, and processing for home or personal use are not covered by the law.
+Additionally, the law will not apply to any personal information about an individual that is included in a record that has been around for at least 100 years.

-According to the DPDP Bill, the Central Government of India may exclude some data fiduciaries or classes of data fiduciaries from the application of some DPDP Bill requirements based on the quantity and type of personal data they process.
+As per the law, the Central Government of India may exclude some data fiduciaries or classes of data fiduciaries from applying some of the Act’s requirements based on the quantity and type of personal data they process.

-Businesses must employ robotic automation to quicken compliance and avoid falling behind in a continuously evolving technology and data privacy context.
+Businesses must employ robotic automation to speed up compliance and avoid falling behind in a continuously evolving technology and data privacy context.

 Securiti offers end-to-end business automation that combines dependability, intelligence, and simplicity using the PrivacyOps architecture.
-Securiti’s robust solutions can assist you in complying with India's Digital Personal Data Protection Bill 2022 and other privacy and security standards worldwide.
+Securiti’s robust solutions can assist you in complying with India's Digital Personal Data Protection Act 2023 and other privacy and security standards worldwide.

-India’s Digital Personal Data Protection Bill 2022 is the country’s latest version of a data protection bill.
+India’s Digital Personal Data Protection Act 2023 is the country’s latest version of the data protection law.
 It introduces several obligations for data fiduciaries and empowers data subjects with several data subject rights.

 Failure to take reasonable security safeguards to prevent a data breach would result in 2,500,000,000 Indian Rupiah.
 Failure to notify the Board and the data principal regarding the data breach and non-fulfillment of any obligations for processing children's data would result in a fine of 2,000,000,000 Indian Rupiah.